 The Bombay is a moderately active breed.
 This means that it will have bursts of energy and then spend a considerate amount of time napping.
 That’s why it is important to exercise your cat every day.

-Toy sets like these can provide a variety that will keep your cat occupied and burning calories.
+Toy sets can provide a variety that will keep your cat occupied and burning calories.
 Do your best to spend at least 15 minutes every day playing with your cat.

 The following health problems are known to affect this breed: